darkfire000/gsc-rust/README.md

 3. Docker images tend to be large.
 The resulting image for the dedicated server could (probably) be larger than 2gb.

-4. Docker containers should be thought of as ephemeral.
-Avoid or backup any important player or configuration data in your container.
+4. Docker containers should be thought of as ephemeral; avoid or backup any important player or configuration data in your container.

-5. The following platforms are <a href="https://docs.docker.com/engine/installation/#server">officially supported</a>.
-Windows 10 Professional

 ### Configuring The Server
 Game Server Containers are designed to be _almost_-zero-config; you only need to edit the game server config files in the ``cfg`` directory.
 You can also update the container resource usage or mount volumes by editing the ``docker-compose.yml``.
 The actual ``Dockerfile`` itself should not be edited unless you know what you are doing.